volodink/micropython/README.md

 # MicroPython branch: f7disc-lcd

-This branch contains LCD module to control STM32F746G-discovery only.
+This branch contains LCD and touch panel module on STM32F746G-discovery.
 Current supported board is only STM32F746G-Discovery.

 ## How to build